 “Delegated Proof of Stake (otherwise known as DPoS) is a consensus algorithm maintaining irrefutable agreement on the truth across the network, validating transactions and acting as a form of digital democracy.” – Lisk.io

 At its core, DPoS seeks to speed up transactions and block creation while not compromising the decentralized incentive structure at the heart of the blockchain.
 DPoS proclaims itself to be an improvement to the highly flawed Proof-of-Stake consensus mechanism.

 There are three main characteristics in the DPoS system; Witness, Voting, and Delegation.

 This question has been the central point of a lot of fiery debate.
 Everyone seems to have an opinion of their own.
 The stage is not unlike a street fight, where members of both sides go down to calling each other names, exchanging abuses, and branding the other side as un-visionary.
-Most bitcoin maximalists side with PoW, recounting the game-theoretic incentive structure that it implements to solve the age-old Byzantine Generals’ Problem.
+Most bitcoin maximalists side with PoW, recounting the game-theoretic incentive structure it implements to solve the age-old Byzantine Generals’ Problem.
 Other skeptics argue that PoW isn’t worth all the energy consumption it brings along.
-Then, the other side proudly proclaims the simplicity and elegance of Proof-of-Stake, Proof-of-Importance, and similar concepts that implement all of PoWs infrastructure, excluding its infinite appetite for energy.
+But, then, the other side proudly proclaims the simplicity and elegance of Proof-of-Stake, Proof-of-Importance, and similar concepts that implement all of PoW’s infrastructure, excluding its infinite appetite for energy.